Scone Films is a monthly pop‐up cinema. Screenings are generally on a Friday evening, but weekend matinees and social evenings are sometimes held.

 We screen recently released films as well as some not on general release, sometimes as part of a social evening.
 There have been many highlights including plenty of Australian films.
 Others include: The premiere of ABC River Stories – various tales about locals and their connection with the Hunter River.
 Screening of The Backpacker feature film shot locally in and around Murrurundi, and presented by the director.

-Scone FilmFest, our annual short film festival, is held usually on the second Saturday evening in September of each year.
+Scone FilmFest, our annual short film festival, is held a week before the N.S.W.
+Spring school holidays in September of each year.
 We pride ourselves in the quality of the Australian short films that fill our exciting program.
+Save these dates: 2019 – 21st & 22nd; 2020 – 19th & 20th September.

 Scone Films is a complementary addition to the vibrant and emerging arts scene in the Upper Hunter.
 We aim to enhance and increase the cultural activities already provided and offer a modern entertainment form for everyone that will complement the other artistic organisations in the region.